Article

 When all five operate together the body grows and builds itself up in love.
 When one or more are missing or neglected the church becomes unbalanced: for example, heavy evangelism without teaching and pastoral care leads to a large but immature congregation.

-The Manifestation Gifts: nine gifts and three categories
+nine gifts and three categories

 1 Corinthians 12 lists the manifestation gifts.
 Paul emphasizes: "To each one the manifestation of the Spirit is given for the common good."
 These gifts flow from the same Spirit and are distributed as He determines.
 I find it helpful to group them into three categories.